-What can be known about the Livonian liturgy after the appearance of the 1615 Hymnal, can only be gleaned from the Riga Hymnals of 1631, 1660, and 1664.7 These hymnals contained no liturgical section but parts of the liturgy could be found dispersed among the hymns.
+What can be known about the Livonian liturgy after the appearance of the 1615 hymnal can only be gleaned from the Riga hymnals of 1631, 1660 and 1664.
+These hymnals contained no liturgical section but parts of the liturgy could be found dispersed among the hymns.
 The inclusion of these parts indicates that the Briesmann liturgy was still being used.

-The first edition of Briesmann's liturgy in the Latvian language appeared in the Livonian Latvian Hymnal of 1615.8 It followed closely the liturgical provisions found in the Riga German Hymnal of that same year, but it also provided some enrichments not found in the German edition.
-Another new Latvian edition appeared in 1631.9 It too followed the pattern set by the German Hymnal of that same year with parts of the Briesmann Divine Service scattered among the hymns.
-The 1685 edition of the Livonian Latvian Hymnal added additional settings of some parts of the ordinary of the Mass no longer found in the German edition.10
+The first edition of Briesmann's liturgy in the Latvian language appeared in the Livonian Latvian hymnal of 1615.
+It followed closely the liturgical provisions found in the Riga German hymnal of that same year, but it also provided some enrichments not found in the German edition.
+Another new Latvian edition appeared in 1631.
+It too followed the pattern set by the German hymnal of that same year with parts of the Briesmann divine service scattered among the hymns.
+The 1685 edition of the Livonian Latvian hymnal added additional settings of some parts of the ordinary of the Mass no longer found in the German edition.

 During the Swedish annexation of Livonia there were several attempts to formulate and establish a form of church law which would also regulate liturgical worship in the congregations.
-The most notable attempt to do so was made by Bishop Johannes Gezelius."
+The most notable attempt to do so was made by Bishop Johannes Gezelius.
 However, his 1668 draft Church Law was acceptable neither to the church as a whole, nor to its ecclesiastical and secular leaders.
 The Livonians would have no proper church law until the publication of a new church order in Sweden in 1686.
 The new law necessitated the appearance of the new church handbook.
 Its publication in 1693 brought a sentence of death for the Briesmann liturgy.
 The new Swedish rites were translated into German and Latvian and by 1708 all parishes were required to use them instead of the old Briesmannian Kurtz Ordnung.
-The Swedish Mass followed this order: Exhortation and General Confession - Declaration of Grace in prayer form - Kyrie - Gloria in Excelsis and Laudamus, (e. g., "Und Friede auff Erden" ("And on earth peace"), or "Sei Lob, Ehr, Preis und Herrlichkeit" ("All praise, honor, laud, and glory"), or "Allein Gott in der Höh' sei Ehr" ("All glory be to God on high")) - Salutation and Collect - Epistle - Hymn - Gospel - Creedal hymn ("Wir glauben all' an einem Gott")
+The Swedish Mass followed this order: Exhortation and Common Confession - Declaration of Grace in prayer form - Kyrie - Gloria in excelsis and Laudamus (congregation may sing "Allein Gott in der Höh' sei Ehr'," "O Lord God from heaven above," or "All glory laud and praise") - Salutation and Collect - Epistle - Hymn - Gospel - Creedal hymn ("Wir glauben all' an einen Gott") or Nicene Creed on highest days - Pulpit Hymn invoking the Holy Spirit or a proper hymn on high feasts - Sermon - Confession of Sins - Admonition to Prayer and Thanksgiving Church Prayer or Litany - Hymn verse - Eucharistic Preface - Verba - Sanctus and Benedictus - Our Father - Exhortation to Communicants - Pax Domini - Distribution (Agnus Dei and Communion hymns) - Salutation and Post-Communion Collect - Salutation - Benedicamus - Aaronic Benediction with Triune Invocation - Hymn stanza and hymn for king and all in authority.
+The Swedish Handbook would continue to be used in Livonia even after Swedish domination of the area came ended in 1710.